 This is a rough approximation of the basic spices in chai.
+Some versions also include ground coriander, star anise, or fennel seeds.
 Everyone’s taste varies so feel free to experiment with the amounts.
 One word of warning – go easy on the cloves.
 This spice has a flavor punch all out of proportion to its volume.

 Chai spice mix can be made in advance and stored for use, just as you might do with pumpkin spice mix.
 The chai flavor can be added to quick breads, cookies, cheesecake, scones, custards – in fact anyplace you might otherwise use pumpkin pie spice mix.
 With the holidays coming up, why not get creative with this spice mix and wow friends and family?

 P.S.
 Cardamom is, pound for pound, one of the most expensive spices available.
 A typical spice bottle full of cardamom at the grocer’s will cost more than double the amount of other spices so be prepared for a little “sticker shock” when you buy some.